Skip to content

 Section 1 firearms require a Firearm Certificate (FAC) issued by the Chief Constable of the relevant police force.
 Section 1 covers all firearms not specifically classified as Section 2 or Section 5, including bolt-action rifles of any calibre, semi-automatic rifles in .22 LR (before 1988), pistols held at registered pistol clubs (before 1997), and semi-automatic pistols used by Olympic-discipline shooters at government-approved ranges.
 The FAC system requires the applicant to demonstrate a "good reason" for possession (a concept that has been interpreted restrictively by Chief Constables and reviewed by the courts; R v.
 Chief Constable of Wiltshire ex parte Shepherd, 1992, established that target shooting is a valid good reason).
 The FAC must name each firearm and calibre held, and variations to add new firearms require Chief Constable approval.

 Section 2 firearms require a Shotgun Certificate (SGC), a lighter licence with no "good reason" requirement beyond the absence of specific grounds for refusal (the certificate is presumed to be granted unless the Chief Constable can identify specific reasons for refusal).
 Section 2 applies to shotguns with barrels at least 24 inches long and a smooth bore, with a magazine capacity of not more than two rounds.
 This definition is critical: a pump-action or semi-automatic shotgun with a magazine capacity greater than two rounds is a Section 1 firearm, not Section 2, even though it looks like a shotgun.
-The post-Port Arthur (1996 Australian) and post-Dunblane public debate led to the Firearms (Amendment) Act 1988 tightening semi-automatic rifle controls and the post-1997 handgun ban.
+The Firearms (Amendment) Act 1988 tightened semi-automatic rifle controls in response to the 1987 Hungerford massacre; the 1997 amendments followed Dunblane.

 Section 5 firearms are absolutely prohibited for civilian possession without the express authority of the Secretary of State for the Home Department.
 The Section 5 list includes: (a) fully automatic weapons, (b) burst-fire weapons, (c) self-loading or pump-action rifles (added by the 1988 Amendment after Hungerford), (d) handguns with a barrel shorter than 30 cm or overall length shorter than 60 cm (added by the Firearms (Amendment)(No.2) Act 1997 post-Dunblane), and (e) various other weapons (rocket launchers, mortars, CS spray, stun guns).